lidofinance/docs/docs/guides/steth-integration-guide.md

 ### What is stETH

-stETH is a rebaseable ERC20 token that represents ether staked with Lido.
+stETH is a rebasable ERC20 token that represents ether staked with Lido.
 Unlike staked ether, it is liquid and can be transferred, traded, or used in DeFi applications.
 Total supply of stETH reflects amount of ether deposited into protocol combined with staking rewards, minus potential validator penalties. stETH tokens are minted upon ether deposit at 1:1 ratio.
 When withdrawals from the Beacon chain will be introduced, it will also be possible to redeem ether by burning stETH at the same 1:1 ratio.

 The stETH token balances are being recalculated daily when the Lido oracle reports Beacon chain ether balance update.
 The balance update happens automatically on all the addresses holding stETH at the moment of rebase.
 The rebase mechanics have been implemented via shares (see [shares](#what-is-share)).